kongmunist/mywebsite/pages/blog/fitbit1.md

-title: How to get access to your Fitbit data
+title: How to get access to your Fitbit data (API tutorial)
 date: 2021-07-26
 label: blog
 tags: [tutorial, API, fitbit]